rastersoft/devedeng/README.md

 * Allows to create Matroska files with H.264 video and MP3 audio
 * Allows to use VLC or MPlayer for preview
 * Allows to choose between Brasero or K3B for burning the discs
-* allows to set properties for several files in one step
+* Allows to set properties for several files in one step

 ## THINGS TO DO ##